 Learn how to sell and how to win a sale.

-If there were such a thing as a sales success formula that people could use to learn how to sell, it would have to have the flexibility to produce a different solution for every situation, however, there are a few fundamentals that are often overlooked.
+If there were such a thing as a sales success formula that people could use to learn how to sell, it would have to have the flexibility to produce a different solution for every situation.
+Yet there are a few fundamentals that are often overlooked.

-The following practical principles and practices will help anyone increase their chances of winning more business.
+The following four practical principles and practices will help anyone increase their chances of winning more business.

 1. Doing things right is a waste of time if you don't first choose the right things to do.